Brand Guidelines

 - Warm colour treatment

-Corresponds to messaging around our energy and drive.
+Corresponds to messaging around our focus and structured style of working.

 - Mid-crop of shots Concentrate employees in action at work